Create a new project#

 Navigate to your project directory:

-cd ploneconf2024
+cd ploneconf2025

-Understanding the Codebase#
+Understanding the code base#

 We employ make for its reliability, widespread availability, and maturity.
 Future plans include enhancing make's dependency management and capabilities.